 Other than the nasty liquid mentioned above, sharpshooter damage consists primarily of transmission of Xylella fastidiosa, a bacterium that causes potentially deadly plant diseases, including several types of leaf scorch and Pierce’s disease of grapes.
 When a pest feeds on an affected plant, the bacterium multiplies in the pest’s mouth and is transferred when the sharpshooter moves on to feed on a different plant.

-Preventing spread of dangerous plant diseases is the reason why careful control of sharpshooter pests in gardens is so critical.
+Preventing the spread of dangerous plant diseases is the reason why careful control of sharpshooter pests in gardens is so critical.

 Sharpshooter Insect Control